 Finally, a less recognized cause of workout headaches could be the air quality of your workout space.
 Dust, air fresheners, perfumes, and cleaning chemicals can all trigger headaches in those sensitive to the smells.

-How to Prevent Workout Headaches
+How to Prevent a Headache After a Workout

 There are a number of actions you can take to identify the cause of your brain pain and/or resolve it.